Japan Self-Defense Forces: 21st century

 The Anti-Terrorism Special Measures Law was passed on 29 October 2001.
 It allows the JSDF to contribute by itself to international efforts to the prevention and eradication of terrorism.
 While on duty, the JSDF can use weapons to protect itself and others who come under its control.
 Previously Japan's policy was non-involvement.

 In between the Gulf War and the start of the Iraq War in 2003, the Japanese government revised its interpretation of Article 9, and thus during the Iraq War, Japan was able to dispatch noncombat ground forces in a logistical support role in support of U.S. operations in Iraq.

 On 27 March 2004, the Japan Defense Agency activated the Special Operations Group with the mandate under the JGSDF as its Counter-terrorist unit.

 On 8 June 2006, the Cabinet of Japan endorsed a bill elevating the Defense Agency (防衛庁) under the Cabinet Office to full-fledged cabinet-level Ministry of Defense (防衛省).
 This was passed by the National Diet in December 2006 and has been enforced since 9 January 2007.

 Section 2 of Article 3 of the Self Defense Forces Act was revised on 9 January 2007.
 JSDF activities abroad were elevated from "miscellaneous regulations" to "basic duties."
 This fundamentally changed the nature of the JSDF because its activities were no longer solely defensive.
 JMSDF ships can be dispatched worldwide such as in activities against pirates.
 The JSDF's first postwar overseas base was established in Djibouti (July 2010).
 On 18 September 2015, the National Diet enacted the 2015 Japanese military legislation, a series of laws that allow Japan's Self-Defense Forces to defend allies in combat.
 The JSDF may provide material support to allies engaged in combat overseas.
 The new law also allows JSDF troops to defend weapons platforms belonging to Japan's allies if doing so would somehow contribute to Japan's defense.
-The justification being that not defending or coming to the aid of an ally under attack weakens an alliances and endangers Japan.
+The justification being that not defending or coming to the aid of an ally under attack weakens alliances and endangers Japan.
 These were Japan's broadest changes to its defense laws since World War II.
 The JSDF Act was amended in 2015 to make it illegal for JSDF personnel/staff to participate in collective insubordination or to command forces without authority or in violation of orders, which was stated to be the reason Japan was involved in China in World War II.
 A Credit Suisse survey published in 2015 ranked Japan as the world's fourth most-powerful military behind Russia, China, and United States.
 Since March 2016, Japan's Legislation for Peace and Security enables seamless responses of the JSDF to any situation to protect the lives and livelihood of Japanese citizens.
 It also increases proactive contributions to peace and security in the world and deepens cooperation with partners.
 This enhanced the Japan-US alliance as global partners to promote peace and security in the region and the international community.